Cytnx-dev/Cytnx/Readme.md

 ## What's new:
     v0.5.1
     1. add Norm() for CPU and GPU, add to call by Tn
+    2. add Dot() for CPU and GPU, with unify API for Vec-Vec/Mat-Vec/Mat-Mat/Ten-Vec product.

     v0.5.0a
     1. Add .imag() .real() for Storage.